DataDog/documentation/content/en/account_management/billing/profiler.md

 **6. Can I use Continuous Profiling without APM?**

 Not yet.
 We would love to hear from you if you are interested in using just Continuous Profiling without APM.
-Please reachout to us through your Contact Sales or your Customer Success Manager.
+Please reach out to us through your [Contact Sales][4] or your [Customer Success Manager][3].

 [1]: /tracing/profiling/
 [2]: /account_management/billing/pricing/#continuous-profiler
 [3]: mailto:success@datadoghq.com
+[4]: mailto:sales@datadoghq.com